jasmina-dzurlic/Kassemble/README.md

 ### Description of project goal:
-My program will detect and assemble reference-free genome wides associations (GWAS) with a k-mer based approach.
+My program will and assemble reference-free genome wides associations (GWAS) with a k-mer based approach.
 For the class project, I will build the `kassemble` module that will assemble unique k-mers into contigs in order to map the location of genetic variants detected.

 Kmerkit is a general toolkit for performing reference-free genome-wide association analyses from kmers.
 It uses KMC to count and filter kmers, and has options to perform associations using gemma.
 The preferred way to run analyses in kmerkit is to use the API interactively in a jupyter notebook.
 This allows access to statistics, plotting summaries, and encourages users to create reproducible documentation of their workflow.